Policies and Procedures

 Hello [STAFF MEMBER]

 [In this letter, you should mention which event you did not attend and apologize for having missed it, regardless of your reason.
 You should then explain why you missed the event.
 You should acknowledge that resources might have been expended for your attendance.
-Finally, you should close by stating that you understand that future late cancellations or no-shows may result in restriction from participation in future Career Development Center events and/or usage of Handshake.]
+Finally, you should close by stating that you understand that future late cancellations or no-shows may result in restriction from participation in future Offices of Career Connections events and/or usage of Handshake.]

 [YOUR NAME AND CONTACT INFORMATION]